interfect/skyfall/README.md

 * You may want to send the output to a file.
 * If you want to talk to a server othern than Jack Dorsey's™ Bluesky™, use the `--server` option with an HTTP URL.
 * Embedded images and the whole target profile's CAR archive will be dumped in the current directory by default.
-TO put them somewhere else, use the `--out_dir` option.
+To put them somewhere else, use the `--out_dir` option.
 * You can re-load the CAR file by passing it to the script again, without re-downloading it.
 * Use your powers for good, not evil.
 Bluesky as a community remains invite-only; things people posted there are possibly not yet intended to be widely distributed on the open Internet.
 This tool dumps whole repos because I was too lazy to write a UI, not so you can steal them and put them up for Google.
 Be respectful.
-* If you get too many(?) embeds too fast(?) (see the `--blob_delay` option), you may see something like: `{"error":"InvalidRequest","message":"Temporarily disabled: com.atproto.sync.getBlob"}`
+* If you get too many(?) embeds too fast(?) (see the `--blob_delay` option), you may see something like: `{"error":"InvalidRequest","message":"Temporarily disabled: com.atproto.sync.getBlob"}`.
+See above point about being respectful, and maybe get a real client?
 * Information comes out in internal storage order: profile, likes, posts, blocks, follows.
 This is because I only barely got the Merkle Search Tree iterator working and did not want to implement the RocksDB-style range search on keys that you are really supposed to use.

 ## How does this work?